brettpreston/Cubetopia/README.md

 ## FOSS tech stack

-We built Cubetopia entirely in Godot, with art assets made in Blender and GIMP.
+We built Cubetopia in Godot, with art assets made in Blender and GIMP.
 We are proud to use FOSS tools.